 Twin Cities Campus

 Minneapolis and St. Paul are better known as the Twin Cities.
 The University of Minnesota- Twin Cities is the flagship campus of the University system, with facilities spread over three main areas: West Bank, East Bank, and Saint Paul.
 Home to more than 52,000 students, UMN- Twin Cities has many outstanding resources available for graduate faculty and students.

 Learn more about the Twin Cities campus by taking a virtual tour.
 Make sure to click on St. Paul link, as that is where most classes are held.

-While the WRS program is based primarily on the Twin Cities campus, almost half of our students and a third of the faculty are housed on the Duluth campus.
+While the WRS program is based primarily on the Twin Cities campus, over half of our students and a third of the faculty are housed on the Duluth campus.
 Based on the shores of Lake Superior, the University of Minnesota- Duluth is home to outstanding water research facilities such as the Large Lakes Observatory (LLO) and the Natural Resources Research Institute (NRRI).
 With approximately 11,000 students, the Duluth campus is a combination of a large research university and small liberal arts college.

 Learn more about the City of Duluth.